opiproject/opi-prov-life/COORDINATION.md

 ## Driver Ready Check

-The race condition to consider is when the Host is first to boot from a port or a disk hanging off of an infrastructure device (DPU/OPU).
+The race condition to consider is when the Host is first to boot before the infrastrastructure is ready to serve to the Host its boot image (from a port or a disk hanging off the infrastructure device (DPU/IPU)).
 To ensure that the port / disk is ready to be used by the Host, the driver running in the UEFI / BIOS should check that the infrastructure is ready before trying to PXE boot or to read the boot disk.
 Infrastructure devices acting as either a Host peripheral or as an independent entity will benefit from this 'ready' check.

 ### Virtio-net